-This webinar will bring together, in real time, experts from the USA, UK, AUS, and NZ, to present a policy debrief from their home country, and debate controversial questions like, which providers can be trusted, how do we build trustworthy networks, and what does the future of intelligence sharing arrangements (or lack thereof) look like in the context of 5G?
+This webinar will bring together, in real time, experts from the USA, UK, AUS, and NZ, to present a policy debrief from their home country, and debate controversial questions like, which providers can be trusted, how do we build trustworthy networks, and what does the future of intelligence sharing arrangments (or lack thereof) look like in the context of 5G?

 We’d like to thank IBM Canada for providing the tech support and online platform to host this international event.

 The rapidly emerging successor to 4G wireless networks, 5G offers high speed data, ultra-low latency, but most notably, because of its distributed and decentralized configuration, provides the foundation for realizing the full potential of the internet of things (IoT), which will further consolidate the deep technological interconnectivity of modern societies.
 5G will promote efficiency and foster improvement across many domains and associated critical infrastructure — defence, healthcare, business, communications, transportation, etc. The coming 5G revolution consequently brings with it a whole new realm of cyber threats that will have existential implications for societies.

 As a powerful challenger to the current rules-based international order, the CCP regime’s “closeness” to Huawei and laws surrounding information sharing with the government have led Western leaders and commentators to raise alarms about the risk of backdoors in the technology that would leave western critical infrastructure and governmental processes and secrets exposed to cyber-attack.
 Although much attention has been geared towards Huawei as a potential threat to Western security, 5G technology poses significant security challenges more generally, regardless of the provider.
 The trustworthiness of these networks will require technological solutions that are perhaps not advancing as fast as the deployment of the 5G networks.